jsyk/x65/doc/isafix-816.md

 With:

-    NOP                         ; EA; skip over bad instruction NOP                         ; EA; skip over its operand; catch zp from memory ; NORA checks if interested bit is 0/1 in the zp, if the branch would be taken/not-taken.
+    NOP                         ; EA; skip over bad instruction BRA                         ; 80; catch zp from memory ; NORA checks if interested bit is 0/1 in the zp, if the branch would be taken/not-taken.

 If 6502 would not-take the branch, then we just need to skip the rr byte and we will be on correct path.
 Therefore, force:

-    NOP                         ; EA; skip over the rr operand.
+    00                         ; BRA continues to next instruction

 On the other hand, if 6502 *would* take the branch, then force instruction

-    BRA     .                   ; 80; tell him to branch, let him pick up the correct rr from next byte and continue.
+    .                           ; let BRA pick up the correct rr from next byte and continue.